fpereiro/gotoB/readme.md

 1. Object literals to represent HTML & CSS.
 2. A global store to hold all state and data.
 3. An event system that is used to update the store.
-4. Reactive elements (views) are functions that return object literals (see #1), use the global store as input (see #2) and are triggered by events (see #3).
+4. Reactive DOM elements are functions that return object literals (see #1), use the global store as input (see #2) and are triggered by events (see #3).

 Let's see them in turn.

 ### #1: object literals to represent HTML & CSS

-By its very nature, a webapp needs to redraw parts of the page; for this reason, we need to generate almost all of its HTML (and perhaps some of its CSS) with client-side javascript.
+By its very nature, a webapp needs to redraw parts of the page; gotoв does this through generating HTML with client-side javascript.

-The way we do this is by using object literals to represent HTML and CSS.
+gotoв uses object literals to represent HTML and CSS.
 Object literals are merely arrays and plain objects.
+These literals are then transformed into HTML and CSS.

-For example, the following HTML:
+For example, to generate the following HTML:

 ```html
 <div id="header" class="left">